webpack/webpack.js.org/content/configuration/devtool.md

 `source-map` - A full SourceMap is emitted

-`hidden-source-map` - Same as `source-map`, but doesn't add a reference comment to the bundle
+`hidden-source-map` - Same as `source-map`, but doesn't add a reference comment to the bundle.
+Useful if you only want SourceMaps to map error stack traces from error reports, but don't want to expose your SourceMap for the browser development tools.

 `inline-source-map` - A SourceMap is added as DataUrl to the bundle